How we compared

 The honest case against Careerify

 We’re the value pick, not the everything pick.
 Choose Find My Profession if you want executive coaching, networking outreach, and salary negotiation bundled with the applying — we don’t do coaching.
 Choose Scale.jobs if you want a one-time purchase with no subscription at all.
 Choose Simplify free if you have more time than budget and just want the forms filled faster.
 And if you want a service that only gets paid meaningfully when you land — WeAreCareer’s success-fee structure is the closest thing this market has.
-What we’ll defend against anyone: published pricing, published application floors, a real trial, and a dashboard that shows every single submission.
+What we’ll defend against anyone: published pricing, a published guaranteed application count, a real trial, and a dashboard that shows every single submission.

 Red flags when you’re choosing